 Is it legal to rent out your home to vacationers by using online rental services such as Airbnb or VRBO?
 It depends on several factors, such as where your home is located, what type of home you own, and how long you rent it out.
 And if you rent (don't own) your home, lease or rental agreement restrictions are also an issue.
 Unfortunately, legal restrictions on short-term rentals are not uniform and can be confusing.
-Moreover, short-term rental websites currently provide little help to prospective hosts to understand or comply with these laws.
+Moreover, short-term rental websites currently provide minimal help to prospective hosts to understand or comply with these laws.

-Many cities, counties, and other municipalities have legal restrictions on short-term home rentals.
+Many cities, counties, and other municipalities have placed legal restrictions on short-term home rentals.
 These vary greatly from place to place.
 The restrictions in some cities are quite severe and make most short-term rentals illegal.

 New Orleans has similar restrictions on the period of short-term rental use.
-Its local ordinance prohibits property owners from renting their homes or apartments to anyone for less than 60 days in the French Quarter or less than 30 days elsewhere in the city.
+Its local ordinance prohibits property owners from renting their homes or apartments to anyone for less than 60 days in the French Quarter and certain other areas in the city.

 If you live in a condominium, cooperative, or planned development, your use of your property is governed by deed-like restrictions commonly called covenants, conditions, and restrictions (CC&Rs) or bylaws.
 These may bar short-term rentals entirely, or subject them to restrictions.
-Unlike zoning laws or local ordinances, CC&Rs are enforced by the homeowners' association or coop board, which may impose fines on violators and place liens on the property to collect them.
+Unlike zoning laws or local ordinances, CC&Rs are enforced by the homeowners' association (HOA) or coop board, which may impose fines on violators and place liens on the property to collect them.